 For Those Interested In More...

-Since this Hub was created, a number of events concerning The Silk Road have occurred, many of which have been in the news.
-The result, of course, is the first incarnation of The Silk Road being shut down.
+Since this Hub was created, a number of events concerning The Silk Road, Bitcoin and numerous things concerning the Dark Web have occurred, many of which have been in the news.
+The result, oddly enough, is an increase in the number of marketplaces available on the dark net.

-The Internet, however, is eternally resilient it would seem.
-The Silk Road is back and humming along, much to the befuddlement of the authorities.
-Regardless of trials, arraignments and investigations, denizens of both the Internet and the world at large will always strive for a free market solution with which to operate anonymously, without judgement.
+The Internet, is always flexing it's eternal resilience it would seem.
+The dark web continues to hum along, much to the befuddlement of the authorities.
+Regardless of trials, arraignments,investigations, and the rolling back of net neutrality, denizens of both the surface Internet, the "Dark web", and the world at large will always strive for a free market solution with which to operate anonymously, without judgement.